 Health professionals encountering a girl or a woman who has undergone FGM should be alert to the possible risk of FGM in relation to her:

 - daughters or daughter she may have in the future

 - extended family members.

 The on-going health needs of those who have undergone FGM should be carefully considered and appropriate referrals made.
 Health professionals are the most likely to encounter a girl or woman who has been subjected to FGM.
 All girls and women who have undergone FGM should be given information about the legal and health implications of practising FGM (this should be fully recorded in records).
 Professionals in health and social care in England and Wales have a duty to report ‘known’ cases of FGM in under 18s which they identify in the course of their professional work to the police.
-For health professionals there is also a requirement to for recording in both the ‘red book’ and discharge summaries from maternity if FGM has been performed on the mother in the past.
+For health professionals there is also a requirement for recording in both the ‘red book’ and discharge summaries from maternity if FGM has been performed on the mother in the past.